Ready for Whatever (T.I. song)

 "Ready for Whatever" is a song by American rapper T.I., released on September 23, 2008, as the sixth single from his sixth studio album, Paper Trail (2008).
-The song was produced by Southern hip hop record producer Drumma Boy.
+The song was produced by Southern hip hop record producer Drumma Boy, and co-written by fellow Southern rapper Rocko as well as the latter's then-girlfriend, Monica.

 In a 2014 interview for HipHopDX, Drumma Boy revealed that "Ready for Whatever" had to be edited at least 25 different times, at the request of T.I.'s lawyers, because of the song's detailing of his 2007 arrest for gun possession.

 Release

 The song was released on September 23, 2008, during the Countdown to Paper Trail on iTunes.